MaxPrem/master_text/3 Materials - Algorithms.md

 (4) Although the accuracy of MLR is greatly increased by feature selection, MLR accuracy is still not better than the accuracy of full-spectrum PLS regression.

-(5) No combination of PLS regression and feature selection has led to a prediction accuracy close to that of non-linear methods, e.g., artificial neural network (ANN).
+(5) No combination of PLS regression and feature selection has led to a prediction accuracy close to that of non-linear methods, e.g., artificial neural networks (ANN).

 +++ en pls